comtihon/eloadbalc/Readme.md

     {
         Metric,
-        [{Node, Time, MaxValue}]
+        [{Node, ConnectTime, UpdateTime, MaxValue}]
     }
 Where Metric is atom `cpu`, `ram` or `counter`.
 `cpu` means that logic will collect cpu load percentage from all of your worker nodes.
 `ram` will collect free memory percentage.
 `counter` will collect statistics of run queue.
 `Node` is your node name with address, as an atom, f.e. `eloadbalc@127.0.0.1`.
+`ConnectTime` is a time for your balancer node to connect to worker.
+When node is down and error `{badrpc, nodedown}` is got
+- this time is used against `UpdateTime`. __Important!__ Do not set this time too little, as often rpc calls can prevent your worker node from starting.
-`Time` is an atom `realtime` or integer value in milliseconds, means update frequency of statistics.
+`UpdateTime` is an atom `realtime` or integer value in milliseconds, means update frequency of statistics.
 Realtime requests will ask node on every `get_less_loaded` node request.
 They are more direct, but can produce load themselves.
 `MaxValue` is an integer value of maximum load.
 If current load exceeds this value - node will be turned off - and won't act in `get_less_loaded` calls.